Content:

 There is No Need to Control Estrogen While on TRT

 Studies utilizing aromatase inhibitors in men with testosterone deficiency is limited and of poor quality.
 There is not one randomized controlled trial to date that shows benefits to men on TRT when they blocked estradiol (estrogen.)
-In every study we have seen that shows the benefits of testosterone when treating prostate cancer, diabetes, heart diseases, none of them used aromatase inhibitors (AIs) to control estrogen.
+In all of the studies where testosterone was used in men and showed beneficial effects none of these studies utilized an aromatase inhibitor to block estradiol.

 The practice of using aromatase inhibitors comes from the bodybuilding world.
 Bodybuilders want to add as much lean mass as possible.
 So they use AIs to block estradiol to have more free testosterone available to grow muscle tissue, but this comes at the expense of decreasing overall health.

 Testosterone exerts its beneficial effects in many tissues through its conversion into its active metabolites DHT and Estradiol.
 When a man produces his own testosterone or utilizes testosterone therapy, testosterone travels down three pathways.
 The direct pathway where testosterone acts directly as testosterone such as in skeletal muscle.
 The amplification pathway where testosterone is converted into DHT such as in the skin and prostate.
-And the diversification pathway where testosterone is converted into estradiol such as in the brain, bone, blood vessels, heart, and the liver.
-When we blocked testosterones conversion into estradiol then we block testosterones beneficial effects at the target tissues where testosterone acts through its active metabolite estradiol.
+And the diversification pathway where testosterone is converted into estradiol such as in the brain, bone, blood vessels,heart, and the liver.
+When we block testosterones conversion into estradiol then we block testosterones beneficial effects at the target tissues were testosterone acts through its active metabolite estradiol.

 When testosterone therapy is provided appropriately there should be no need to utilize an aromatase inhibitor.
 Estrogens are vitally important players in many physiologic functions in men including bone metabolism, cardiovascular health, spermatogenesis, cognition and sexual function .
 In addition, the use of these preparations for TD is off-label.
 Hence, we recommended against the use of these drugs in men with TD.